Netflix confirms move into video games as its growth slows

 Netflix confirms move into video games as its growth slowsNew

 SAN RAMON, Calif.
 (AP) — Netflix reported its worst slowdown in subscriber growth in eight years as people emerge from their pandemic cocoons.
-To help counteract that drop-off, Netflix said Tuesday it will begin adding video games to its existing subscription plans at no extra cost.
+So it’s adding a new attraction to its marquee: Video games.
+The streaming giant on Tuesday announced it will offer video games in its existing subscription plans at no extra cost.
 Confirmation of the long-anticipated expansion came in conjunction with the release of its latest earnings report.
-Those numbers showed Netflix added 1.5 million subscribers during the April-June period.
+The numbers showed Netflix added 1.5 million subscribers during the April-June period.
 That’s slightly better than Netflix’s own modest expectations, but still left the video service with its weakest first-half performance since 2013.